 At Nemours, we treat the whole child, not just the condition.
 The compassionate expertise of our doctors — coupled with our child-centered, family-oriented atmosphere — helps to minimize the stress families and patients often experience throughout the evaluation, treatment, and rehabilitation process.

 Giving Children With Bone Tumors the Best Chance at a Full Life

 Until recently, amputation was typically the only option for malignant pediatric bone tumors affecting the limbs.
 But, using the latest specialized surgical techniques and recent advances in research, our physicians have found that they can save a child’s limbs in many cases.
 Following surgery, we work closely with your family and primary care doctor to provide rehabilitation and long-term follow-up care.

-Thanks to our membership in the Children’s Oncology Group (COG, a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers) we provide kids with the most up-to-date treatments for pediatric bone tumors.
+Thanks to our membership in the Children’s Oncology Group (COG, a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers) we provide families with the most up-to-date treatments for bone tumors in children.

 At Nemours Children’s Hospital, Orlando, we treat:

 A variety of benign bone tumors in children, including: